charlsagente/python-settings/README.md

 ## How to use

-Import the settings module and access directly to your properties:
+Import our settings module and your CONSTANTS will be available in every part of your project:
 ```python
 from python_settings import settings